-Since 2000, Carla has been working to develop recital repertoire for the alto and bass flute, and she has had several hundred works written for her by a wide range of composers from around the world, and has premiered works by composers including Claes Biehl, Dan Di Maggio, Alexander Goehr, Sungji Hong, Robert Fokkens, Daniel Kessner, Nicola LeFanu, Adam Melvin, Scott Miller, Patrick Nunn, David Bennett Thomas, Ian Wilson, Scott Wilson, Elizabeth Winters and long-term collaborative partner, Michael Oliva.
+Since 2000, Carla has been working to develop recital repertoire for the alto, bass and contrabass flutes, and she has had several hundred works written for her by a wide range of composers from around the world, and has premiered works by composers including Claes Biehl, Dan Di Maggio, Alexander Goehr, Sungji Hong, Robert Fokkens, Daniel Kessner, Nicola LeFanu, Adam Melvin, Scott Miller, Patrick Nunn, David Bennett Thomas, Ian Wilson, Scott Wilson, Elizabeth Winters and long-term collaborative partner, Michael Oliva.

-Carla performs frequently at international festivals, both with rarescale and as a soloist, including most recently at Flute Conventions in the USA, Canada, UK, France, Slovenia and Costa Rica.
-She is a member of the Rees/Roche/Pestova trio with clarinettist Heather Roche and pianist Xenia Pestova, with whom she has performed recently at Bangor New Music Festival.
-Other highlights include Feldman’s chamber music with John Tilbury and Simon Allen, including performances at Huddersfield Contemporary Music Festival and the Tirol Easter Festival, and the premiere of a new work by Ian Wilson at University College Cork with the RTE Vanburgh Quartet, as well as numerous appearances with rarescale in the UK and internationally.
+Carla performs frequently at international festivals, both with rarescale and as a soloist, including most recently at Flute Conventions in the USA, Canada, UK, France, Japan and Costa Rica.
+She is a member of the Rees/Roche/Pestova trio with clarinettist Heather Roche and pianist Xenia Pestova, and a member of the Edison Ensemble.
+Other highlights include Feldman’s chamber music with John Tilbury and Simon Allen, including performances at Huddersfield Contemporary Music Festival and the Tirol Easter Festival, a performance at University College Cork with the RTE Vanburgh Quartet, as well as numerous appearances with rarescale in the UK and internationally.
 She is currently developing a strong interest in the baroque flute, and is working in collaboration with several composers to create new works for this instrument, to be premiered in 2017/18.
 Alongside this work, she is studying Early Music performance with Serge Saitta.

-Carla has recorded five discs for rarescale records, as well as for Atopos, Capstone and Metier, and appears on incidental music for film, TV and radio, including Nanny McPhee 2, and the BBC Radio 4 series Dear Professor Hawking, and the 2018 film release, Mary Magdalene.
+Carla has recorded five discs for rarescale records, as well as for Atopos, Capstone and Metier, and appears on incidental music for film, TV and radio, including Nanny McPhee 2, the BBC Radio 4 series Dear Professor Hawking, and the 2018 film release, Mary Magdalene.
 Her recordings have also been broadcast on BBC Radio 3.
 She is the Director of low flutes specialist publishing company, Tetractys, and also works as a freelance photographer. www.carlarees.co.uk